sec-fortress/Practical-Ethical-Hacking-Notes/New Capstone/Dev VM.md

 # Nmap done at Sat Aug 19 04:03:11 2023 -- 1 IP address (1 host up) scanned in 15.82 seconds
 ```

-We have port 80/HTTP opened, let check that out first
+We have port 80/HTTP opened, checking it out looks like we've another default web page

 ![](https://i.imgur.com/p9KMlEI.png)

+Running Directory Bruteforce with `ffuf` we have 6